houshuang/stian-notes/content/Three-levels-of-Note-taking.md

         - link to **over-scripting** and fading **scaffolding**?
         - also **Distributed cognition** - some things it's OK to always leave outside / **digital prosthesis**
         - **Dan Suthers** and **salience** (**suthers2008empirical**)
+- Granularity
+    - Thinking about the framework of note taking across multiple dimensions also in terms of time, and granularity size.
+        - I used to have theories of **granularity of collaboration**, and also **crowdsourcing**
+            - things like Wikipedia and **Yochai Benkler**.
+            - And of course, it also connects to **collaborative writing**, and the research both on **live synchronous collaboration** and academic collaboration.
+        - also curious about how people show off their knowledge processes.  #**Knowledge work showcase**
+        - So sharing drafts and rounds of revisions from journals
+            - like the comparative education journals,
+            - people showing their process like crafts, drawing and painting
+                - the English portrait artist show,
+            - although you cannot replicate the method, but it gives you a much deeper understanding because you see the layers and it might also help you better appreciate when you see things,
+                - both in terms of a painting to see the different layers and the processes,
+                - but also for a chair for example, to see the **structural functional composition** maybe
+                - and the way they felt about the design, the sketches.
+            - Architects often publish books, about sketches.
+Are there any other disciplines
+            - The revision process of writing fiction or nonfiction, the research process.
+                - There are not many people sharing their process.
+I would love to see
+                - **Joel Chan**, **John Vervaeke**, **MIchael Nielsen**, **Andy Matuschak**.
+                    - To not just hear them talk about it but actually see it
+                    - Of course, it's not as visual.
+                    - But it could be, you could imagine a TV show
+                        - the great English essay, where people are given a certain amount of time to do research and come up with policy recommendations for a topic.
+                        - They know nothing about talking about research, finding sources, structuring them.
+                    - There was some suggestion about this on Twitter, but it was more around debates and using different knowledge tools.
+Of course, many of these processes last for extremely long periods of time.